tableaunoir/documentation/philosophy.md

 ## No Zoom

-Tableaunoir does not allow you to zoom in/out.
-It has many advantages:
+No Zoom?
+No, Tableaunoir does not allow you to zoom in/out.
+Being not able to Zoom has many advantages:
 - you focus on ideas instead of controlling the zoom
 - it is more easy to know where other participants are
 - all participants work at the *same* zoom level so you do not waste time and energy in finding at which zoom levels the other are